 "The only drawback I can think of is with placements, you only get a relatively short time in school and so you don't get a complete picture of school life and the whole school year.
 It's also slightly more challenging as you aren't introduced to students in September, when they are used to meeting new teachers and this can make it harder to set expectations and build relationships."

-Michael Johnson is a primary teacher who trained with School Direct and Plymouth Marjon University.
-We asked him why he picked School Direct over PGCE, and how it turned out.
+Michael Johnson is a primary teacher who trained on a school-based course with Plymouth Marjon University and one of our Lead Partners.
+We asked him why he picked a school based PGCE over a campus based one, and how it turned out.
 Let's find out...

-“I chose School Direct because I was used to being in school.
-Also, as you are in school from day one, everyone treats you as a member of staff.
-School Direct allows reduced contact with classes at the start of the course, around 50% before slowly increasing to 60% and 75%.
-This supported my workload and progression.
+“I chose a School-based PGCE because I was used to being in school.
+Also, as you go to your placement school as early as day one, everyone treats you as a member of staff.

 "There were clear set times for placement then other times focused on university work and subject knowledge.
 Another positive thing with School Direct was that my placements were not far from where I live, meaning my commute was never more than 30 to 40 mins.

-“There are only a couple of drawbacks of School Direct relative to PGCE, such as not receiving as much support and contact time with university and tutors, which for me was further impacted by training during Covid-19.
+“There are only a couple of drawbacks to the school-based course relative to the campus-based PGCE, such as not receiving as much support and contact time with university and tutors, which for me was further impacted by training during Covid-19.
 Plus in the first term it felt that PGCE students had more time to focus on their assignments whilst we were planning and delivering lessons as well as studying.”

-In conclusion, you need to think about yourself and which route is right for you.
-You can rest assured that employers do not look more favourably on any one route over the others, as they all lead to the same qualification.
-However, they may ask you why you chose the route you did versus the other in an interview so it’s helpful to do your research so you can speak clearly if this ever does come up.
+You can rest assured that employers do not look more favourably on any one course over the others, as they all lead to the same qualification.
+However, they may ask you why you chose the training course you did so it’s helpful to do your research so you can speak clearly if this ever does come up.

 Looking for a course?
-Plymouth Marjon University offers the following PGCE and School Direct courses:
+Plymouth Marjon University offers the following PGCE courses: